ansys/pystk/doc/source/api/ansys/stk/core/graphics/ConvolutionFilter.rst

 ConvolutionFilter
 =================

-.. py:class:: ConvolutionFilter
+.. py:class:: ansys.stk.core.graphics.ConvolutionFilter

-   Bases: py:obj:`~IConvolutionFilter`, py:obj:`~IRasterFilter`
+   Bases: py:obj:`~ansys.stk.core.graphics.IConvolutionFilter`, py:obj:`~ansys.stk.core.graphics.IRasterFilter`

    Apply convolution to the source raster.
 Convolution is the modification of a pixel's value based on the values of its surrounding pixels.
 The kernel is the numerical matrix that is applied to each pixel in this process...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ConvolutionFilter

 Overview
 --------